-- CE MXX XXXX

-- "Accuracy Class: 2"

-- [Note: NOT "Accuracy E1, M1" etc E and M relate to electromagnetic and mechanical classes, but are not related to the accuracy of a meter or meter
+- CE MXX XXXX - "Accuracy Class: 2" - [Note: NOT "Accuracy E1, M1" etc E and M relate to electromagnetic and mechanical classes, but are not related to the accuracy of a meter or meter component] - A serial number matching the RHI online application form - 2.
+How do I prove that my heat meter meets the Class 2 accuracy requirement?

-component]

-• A serial number matching the NIRHI online application form

-2. How do I prove that my heat meter meets the Class 2 accuracy requirement?

-Ofgem require all heat meters to comply with the Class 2 accuracy requirement, which may be demonstrated by testing to conformity with EN 1434.
+Ofgem require all heat meters to comply with the Class 2 accuracy requirement within EN 1434.
 Evidence in applications should explicitly illustrate that the heat meter adheres to the Class 2 accuracy standard.
 Often heat meter model brochures will not provide sufficient evidence, as they do not specify the accuracy standard.